 Fortunately, it didn’t actually appear to be an issue though as at 25 I had my first daughter, Amy, followed by my second daughter, Abbie, two years later.

-Bring on the Baby Weight (and disordered health)...
+Bring on the Baby Weight (and disordered mental & physical health)...

 Totally and utterly in love with my darling daughters, unfortunately the battle with my weight really kicked in after allowing myself to gain 5 stones whilst first pregnant.
 Whilst I had never considered myself to be super slim or healthy I don’t think, looking back, I could say I should have ever been worrying about my weight or what I looked like.